paretoman/votekit/tutorial/voteCasters.md

 * preferenceTallies:
   * voteFractions - the fraction of the population with a preference.
-  * Preference Lists
+* preferencesLists:
   * scoreVotes - Each preference has a score for each candidate.
   * rankings - Each preference has a rank for each candidate.
   * cansByRankList - Each preference is a list indexed by ranking.
 A list of candidates is at each ranking.
   * There is no "pluralityVotes" list of preferences because it isn't needed.
 It would be an identity matrix.
 * candidateTallies:
   * tallyFractions - a fraction for each candidate.
 * pairwiseTallies: